Vandal Savage: Star Trek/Legion of Super-Heroes

 Vandal Savage appears in the Star Trek/Legion of Super-Heroes crossover, co-published by DC Comics and IDW Publishing in 2011.
 This version is a parallel universe version of Flint, a mysterious immortal previously encountered by James T. Kirk and his crew.
-In one timeline, Savage/Flint has adopted the name "Emperor Vandar the First", having somehow captured Q in the distant past and harnessed his power.
-When Kirk's senior staff and some of the Legion find themselves in Vandar's version of the 23rd century, they split into teams to confront Vandar in the present and find the source of his power in the past.
-Eventually, Brainiac 5 and Spock free Q and undo the timeline where Vandar became emperor of humanity.
+(Note: As depicted in the Star Trek: The Original Series episode "Requiem for Methuselah".)

 The Multiversity

-An alternate universe incarnation of Vandal Savage appears in Grant Morrison's 2014 miniseries The Multiversity.
+An alternate universe version of Vandal Savage appears in The Multiversity.
 This version is an inter-dimensional pirate from Earth-40, a world resembling the 1930s and ruled by pulp fiction-style villains.

+DC x Sonic the Hedgehog: Metal Legion

+Vandal Savage appears in DC x Sonic the Hedgehog: Metal Legion #2, in which he allied himself with Deadly Six leader Zavok.

 In other media

 Television

 Casper Crump as Vandal Savage in the Arrowverse crossover "Heroes Join Forces".